How long does it take to get a tooth pulled?

 Multi-rooted molars typically offer more of a challenge and therefore more time to remove than smaller single-rooted incisors.

-Extraction difficulty (time needed) vs. type of tooth.
+Extraction difficulty (time needed) vs. tooth type.

 - lower incisors < upper lateral incisors < upper central incisors < lower premolars < upper premolars < lower canines < upper canines < lower molars < upper molars